Karna98/GSoC-2020-Report/README.md

       - *Issue/s:*

-         Users can add ‘/logout’ to the base URL and the logged in user gets log out.
+         Users can add ‘/logout’ to the base URL resulting user gets logged out.

       - *Solution:*

-         Previously, the user was able to logout using the GET REQUEST.
-This possesses a security threat which is fixed by accepting only logout POST REQUEST.
+         Previously, the user was able to logout using the GET Request, which possesses a security threat.
+Fixed by accepting only logout POST REQUEST.

       <center>